Mregussek/MAREngine-docs/references/classes-ecs/sceneplaystorage.rst

 | void loadOperation(const :ref:`EntityStorage<nested_class_EntityStorage>` & storage, const :ref:`Entity<class_Entity>` & entity)                     |
 +------------------------------------------------------------------------------------------------------------------------------------------------------+

-``loadOperation`` is method created in order to make it clear, that this body is responsible for loading data from storage.
+``loadOperation`` is a method created in order to make it clear, that this body is responsible for loading data from storage.

 Members
 -------